fezmist/webpacktutorial/README.md

 webpack starter tutorial from webpack

-note: this is based on webpack version 1
+\nnote: this is based on webpack version 1